mikrono/tModLoaderWiki_kr_ko/ModItem.md

 ### public virtual void SaveCustomData(BinaryWriter writer)

 Allows you to save custom data for this item.
+You are only able to save up to 64 KB of information per item (I don't imagine anyone will ever need more than that).

 ### public virtual void LoadCustomData(BinaryReader reader)